myanna1994/critics/README.md

 # critics

-A tool that gives a movie recommandation according to several movie score websites.
+A tool that gives a movie recommendation according to several movie score websites.